uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/Launchpad_(Ninja_Pulse)/Launchpad.md

 - More modules are imported in this file such as ```time```, ```subprocess``` and ```threading``` in order to create functions to run one difficulty mode at a time.

 ### Easy mode file
-The layout for easy mode shows up when the file `MVP_EasyLevelPage` is loaded.
+The layout for easy mode shows up when the file `EasyLevelPage` is loaded.
 - Players can input the directions "Left" and "Right" with the input buttons.
 - The code contains the design layout for Easy mode on the Launchpad.
 - The easy sequence play button on **Button ID 11** is coded with a function to play the easy mode audio sequence.